p-org/P/Docs/docs/tutorial/twophasecommit.md

 A two phase commit protocol consists of two phases :laughing: (figure above).
 On receiving a write transaction, the coordinator starts the first phase in which it sends a `prepare` request to all the participants and waits for a `prepare success` or `prepare failure` response.
 On receiving prepare responses from all the participants, the coordinator moves to the second phase where it sends a `commit` or `abort` message to the participants and also responds back to the client.

 **Assumptions:** Our transaction commit system is ridiculously simplified.
-To list a few: (1) our system does allow multiple concurrent clients to issue transactions in parallel, but the coordinator serializes these transactions and services them one-by-one; (2) our system is not fault tolerant to node failures, failure of either the coordinator or any of the participants will block the progress forever.
+To list a few: (1) our system does allow multiple concurrent clients to issue transactions in parallel, but the coordinator serializes these transactions and services them one-by-one; (2) our system is not fault-tolerant to node failures, failure of either the coordinator or any of the participants will block the progress forever.
 Also, we rely on [P's reliable send semantics](../advanced/psemantics.md) to model the behavior of the underlying network, hence, our system models assume reliable delivery of messages.

 **Correctness Specification:** We would like our transaction commit service to provide atomicity guarantees for each transaction.
 That is, if the service responds to the client that a transaction was committed then that transaction must have been committed by each of its participants; and, if a transaction is aborted then at least one of the participants must have rejected it.
 We would also like to check that under the assumptions above (no node failures and reliable network), each transaction request is eventually responded by the transaction commit service.